There are plenty of exercises you can do while watching TV: stretching exercises, cardio workouts, and strength workouts!

 "I just want to lie down," you say.
 That's perfectly fine!
 Lay your exercise mat and get going with some simple toning exercises.Get into leg raises slowly—on your back, lying on one side, then the other.
 Alternatively, do pelvic floor exercises.
 Lie on your back, squeeze and lift your pelvic off the floor.
 Hold for a few seconds, then release.

 The highly repetitive nature of such moves means you can concentrate on your movie while doing leg raises.
 This "auto-exercise" mode also works for weight-lifting, resistance band drills and stretching.

 Stretches are just as important as a good cardio workout.
 Try some deep waist bends to the side and upper body twists.
 These simple exercises help to increase your circulation, improve flexibility and relieve tension.

-It’s best to stretch when your muscles are warmed up, and be careful not to stretch beyond your limits.
+It’s useful to incorporate stretching exercises throughout the day, not just before and after a workout, but be careful not to stretch beyond your limits.
 You could end up straining your muscles instead.

 Pick up some yoga stretches, get a mat for your living room and give yourself a good stretch when watching your favourite flick.

 If you have a few dumbbells (or water bottles) at home, use them as weights!
 Strength training is a vital part of any workout and helps you to build muscle.